 UPDATE: GPCC 2020 has been postponed indefinitely due to the coronavirus outbreak.
 We hope to hold the conference at a later date.

 I am a co-organizer of the Graduate Research Workshop in Combinatorics.
 The 2020 workshop will be held at the Institute for Mathematics and its Application in Minneapolis from May 20-June 1.

 UPDATE: GRWC 2020 has been cancelled due to the coronavirus outbreak.

 I am a co-organizer of the Jayhawk Math Teachers' Circle.

-My research interests include combinatorics, algebraic geometry, discrete geometry, and computational commutative algebra.
-I especially like topics in which these fields intersect: simplicial and cell complexes, configuration varieties (such as picture spaces of graphs), Coxeter groups, hyperplane arrangements, Stanley-Reisner theory, matroids, Gröbner bases, and combinatorial Hopf algebras.
+My main focus of research is algebraic combinatorics.
+I also am interested in areas of mathematics including algebraic geometry, discrete geometry, commutative algebra, and algebraic topology.
+I especially like topics in which these fields intersect: simplicial and cell complexes, configuration varieties, Coxeter groups, hyperplane arrangements, Stanley-Reisner theory, matroids, Gröbner bases, and combinatorial Hopf algebras and monoids.
 I am always happy when combinatorial techniques can be used to solve problems from other areas of pure or applied mathematics.